Fios-Quest/YouTube-Scripts/src/space/newtype.md

 We start having to depend constantly on runtime checks to make sure any data our functions receive is valid before trying to process it.

-All modern languages (even ones we may not usually think of being "typed") come with their own built-in types that usually cover at the very least, floats, strings, lists and objects (or dictionaries).
+All modern languages (even ones we may not usually think of being "typed") come with their own built-in types that usually cover, at the very least, floats, strings, lists and objects (or dictionaries).

 This helps us reason about the data stored in memory.